-Pursuant to sections 101, 112, 207, 208, 215, 301, 305, 310, 311, 1704, 1709, 2117, 2651, 2852, 2854, 2856, 3001, 3001-d, 3003, 3004, 3004-c, 3009, 3035, 3204, 3205, 3210, 3212, 3214, 3602, 3602-c, 3602-e, 3604, 3713, 4402, 4403, 4404, 4410, 6501, 6504, 6506, 6507, 7404, 7904, 7904-a and 8206 of the Education Law.
+Pursuant to sections 101, 112, 207, 208, 215, 301, 305, 310, 311, 1704, 1709,

-1. A new subdivision (I) is added to section 175.5 of the Regulations of the Commissioner of Education as follows:

-(I) COVID-19 Executive Order(s).
+3205, 3210, 3212, 3214, 3602, 3602-c, 3602-e, 3604, 3713, 4402, 4403, 4404, 4410,

+6501, 6504, 6506, 6507, 7404, 7904, 7904-a and 8206 of the Education Law.
-(1) Any day that a school is closed and the 180-day requirement set forth in subdivision (c) is waived pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis will satisfy the requirements for a waiver of the usually required reduction in monies payable to school districts and charter schools under Education Law section 3604 in accordance with the terms of such Executive Order(s).

-(2) Missed instructional hours for any day that a school is closed and the 180-day requirement is waived pursuant to paragraph (1) of this subdivision shall count towards the minimum annual instructional hour requirements set forth in subdivision (c) of this section.
+- 1. A new subdivision (n) is added to section 175.5 of the Regulations of the Commissioner of Education as follows: - (n) COVID-19 Executive Order(s) and Waivers for the 2019-20 and 2020-21 school years. - (1) Any day that a school is closed in the 2019-20 school year and the 180-day requirement set forth in subdivision (c) of this section is waived pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis or pursuant to Education Law §3604(8), as amended by Chapter 107 of the Laws of 2020, will satisfy the requirements for a waiver of the usually required reduction in monies payable to school districts under Education Law §3604 in accordance with the terms of such Executive Order(s). - (2) For the 2019-20 and 2020-21 school years, notwithstanding any other provision of this section to the contrary, any school district may be eligible for a waiver from the annual instructional hour requirement set forth in subdivision (c) of this section if the district is unable to meet such requirement as a result of an Executive Order(s) of the Governor pursuant to the State of emergency declared for the COVID-19 crisis, or pursuant to Education Law

+§3604(8), as amended by Chapter 107 of the Laws of 2020, or reopening procedures implemented as a result of the COVID-19 crisis, provided that such district meets the requirements outlined in subparagraphs (i), (iii), and (iv) of paragraph (1) of subdivision (m) of this section.
-2. Section 275.8 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (f) to read as follows:

-(f) Alternative service during the time period of any movement restrictions or school closures directed by the Governor pursuant to an Executive Order during the
+- 2. Section 275.8 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (f) to read as follows: - (f) Alternative service during the time period of any movement restrictions or school closures directed by the Governor pursuant to an Executive Order during the COVID-19 crisis.

-COVID-19 crisis.
 Notwithstanding subdivision (a) of this section, when personal service cannot be made due to school closures or movement restrictions directed by the Governor pursuant to an Executive Order during the COVID-19 crisis, a party may serve pleadings and supporting papers by the following alternative means: (1) by mailing the petition, notice of petition and all supporting papers by first class mail in an envelope bearing the legend "APPEAL TO THE COMMISSIONER OF EDUCATION" (in capitalized letters) to an individual respondent at his or her last known residence or place of business, or in the case of a school district, to the attention of the district clerk and superintendent of schools, or, in the case of a board of cooperative educational services, to the attention of the district superintendent and the board; and (2) on the same date as the mailing, emailing the petition, notice of petition and all supporting papers under the subject heading "APPEAL TO THE COMMISSIONER OF EDUCATION" (in capitalized letters) to such person, or in the case of a school district, to both the district clerk and superintendent of schools, or, in the case of a board of cooperative educational services, to the district superintendent and the board.
 Service shall be deemed complete upon the completion of both steps identified above.
 Proof of service shall thereafter be filed with the Department as set forth in section 275.9 of this Part.